Associate Professor, English

 Originally from Iowa, Jennifer Barker received a B.A. from Tulane University, an M.F.A. from the University of Oregon, and an M.A. and Ph.D. from Indiana University; she also studied for a year in Wales as an undergraduate and a year in Berlin as a graduate student.
 Before coming to Bellarmine, she was a Post-Doctoral Fellow at Stanford University and an Assistant Professor and Director of Film Studies at ETSU.
 In 2009 she received an NEH Summer Seminar Grant.
 Barker specializes in film history and aesthetics, animation, cultural studies, and transatlantic modernism.
 Her research interests also include visual studies, theories of cosmopolitanism, collage, and the legacies of antifascism.
 Author of The Aesthetics of Antifascist Film: Radical Projection (Routledge, 2012), she is currently working on essays about phenomenology and race in early animation and cosmopolitanism and collage in contemporary animation.

 Dr. Barker teaches classes on contemporary global cinema, the history of animation, film adaptation, and introductory classes on film and literature.
 In the past she has taught courses on film theory and history, film noir, the literature of war, modernism, musicals, documentary, and creative writing.
 She has also taught classes abroad in Scotland and Paris.
-When not engaged in academic pursuits, she is probably checking out films from the world class and proudly local Wild and Woolly Video Store
+Dr. Barker was awarded a Fulbright Lecturing Grant in Kyoto, Japan for the 2015-2016 academic year.

 “Tilt-Shift Flânerie: Miniature View, Globalscape.”
 Animation: An Interdisciplinary Journal 9.2 (July 2014): 177-195.